All Episodes

 Realistically, Obama's just hoping to win a big enough slice to silence the talk of a failing presidency.

-Yeah, it's uh from State Controlled Associated Press.
+It's from State Controlled Associated Press.

-Public option on health care, likely did.
+Public option on health care likely did.

-I'm not gonna say it again.
+I'm not going to say it again.

 We'll be back.